poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Most colors in the shader are standard RGBA colors.
 This means they are stored as four floating point values, with each value ranging from 0 to 1.

-Most color pickers have the option to draw from a global [Theme Color](/docs/modifiers/global-themes.md), or from a world's AudioLink theme colors.
+Most color pickers have the option to draw from a [Global Theme](/docs/modifiers/global-themes.md), or from a world's AudioLink theme colors.
 This can be used to create an easy-to-change color palette for your avatar.

 ### HDR Colors

 HDR colors are similar to standard colors, but they can contain much higher intensity values.
 Intensities above 1 act similarly to emission, and accordingly, these colors are generally used for modules like emission.

+In the Unity Standard Shader, the HDR Color `Intensity` slider serves as the Emission Intensity by itself.

 ### Alpha

-The alpha channel is used to store opacity.
+The Alpha channel is used to store opacity.
 It is a floating point value from 0 to 1.
 Generally, this is used to determine how much an effect or a part of an effect.
-For example, in [RGBA Masking](/docs/color-and-normals/rgba-color-masking.md), the alpha channel is used to determine how much of a channel's texture should be used.
+For example, in [RGBA Color Masking](/docs/color-and-normals/rgba-color-masking.md), the Alpha channel is used to determine how much of a channel's texture should be used.

-One notable exception is the base color, where the alpha channel is used to determine the opacity of the material.
+One notable exception is the base color, where the Alpha channel is used to determine the amount of opacity for the material.

 ### Vertex Colors

-Vertex colors are colors stored on each vertex of a mesh.
-They can be used to color the mesh, or to store data about the mesh, like each vertex's position, or smoothed vertex normals, both of which can be baked into the mesh using the **Poi** > **Vertex Color Baker** tool.
+[Vertex Colors](/docs/color-and-normals/vertex-colors) are colors stored on each vertex of a mesh.
+They can be used to color the mesh, or to store data about the mesh, like each vertex's position, or smoothed vertex normals, both of which can be baked into the mesh using the `Poi -> Vertex Color Baker` tool.

 ### Color Blending/Tinting

-In most cases, feature colors are blended with their respective texture multiplicative.
+In most cases, feature colors are blended multiplicative with their respective texture.
 For example, a black and white noise map used as an emission map will be tinted with the Emission Color.
 This is perceptually equivalent to "Tinting" the texture with the color.
 Note that this can *only* darken a texture.